railsuser2014/openobject-doc-book-en/3/3_8/accounts_fin_ana.rst

 Analytic Journals
 -----------------

-From the :menuselection:`Accounting --> Configuration --> Analytic Accounting --> Analytic Journals`, select one or more analytic journals and click the ``Analytic Journal`` report at the right side of the screen.
+From the :menuselection:`Accounting --> Configuration --> Analytic Accounting --> Analytic Journals`, select one or more analytic journals and click the :menuselection:`Print --> Analytic Journal` report at the top of the screen.
 This prints a report per analytic journal from debit and credit (general account versus analytic account).

 .. figure::  images/analytic_journal.png
-   :scale: 75
+   :scale: 65
    :align: center

    *Analytic Sales Journal*